-Last week I wrote an article that detailed the stages of the withdrawal process from alcohol.
+Last week I wrote an article in our blog that detailed the stages of the withdrawal process from alcohol.
 The response was so great to that piece that I thought I would add another similar article on the the stages of withdrawal from heroin.
 Heroin (and other opiate) addiction is currently an epidemic of unprecedented proportions.
 As of the end of 2016 over 115 people a day were dying because of overdose of some opioid.
 This makes overdose from opioids and heroin the 11th leading cause of death in the United States.
 As shocking as this number is it does not include all those who take their own life because of their addiction.
 Nor does it include all those who die in accidents or any other cause of death related to addiction.
 If we were to include these in the figures heroin and opioid addiction would sit comfortably in the top 10 causes of death in this country, perhaps even the top 5.
 Let that sink in for a moment.

 Legislation Doesn’t Favor Treatment

 Currently, our lawmakers, who have declared this a national health emergency have dedicated most of their resources to law enforcement not treatment as a means to combat this health emergency.
 I am not taking a political position here, merely I am pointing out that whatever positive impact increased law enforcement may have on combating new individuals from becoming involved with heroin and other opiates it will do little to help the approximately 2.5 million Americans currently suffering with opiate addiction.
 As a result we as individuals, members of our communities, and the treatment industry must pick up the slack to combat this rising tide of death and human suffering.